-As with 2012, effective January 1, 2013, we set annual performance criteria for 2013 for the Named Executive Officers based on the possible performance criteria that are set forth in the Annual Incentive Plan (the "2013 Incentive Program").
-Such criteria included financial, operational and strategic performance goals for the Company, Company performance measures and Company performance relative to peers.
-These performance criteria had corresponding performance payment amounts that will be guidelines for actual amounts to be paid based on the achievement of such performance criteria by each Named Executive Officer.
+Effective January 1, 2012, we adopted the Annual Incentive Plan, pursuant to which we may award Named Executive Officers annual incentive compensation cash awards based on certain terms and conditions established by the Board.
+We set annual performance criteria each year for the Named Executive Officers based on the performance criteria that are set forth in the Annual Incentive Plan (each, an "Annual Incentive Program").
+Such criteria include financial, operational and strategic performance goals for the Company, Company performance measures and Company performance relative to peers.
+These performance criteria have corresponding performance payment amounts that serve as guidelines for actual amounts to be paid based on the achievement of such performance criteria by each Named Executive Officer.